Doctors' Trial

 The judges, heard before Military Tribunal I, were Walter B. Beals (presiding judge) from Washington, Harold L. Sebring from Florida, and Johnson T. Crawford from Oklahoma, with Victor C. Swearingen, a former special assistant to the Attorney General of the United States, as an alternate judge.
-The Chief of Counsel for the Prosecution was Telford Taylor and the chief prosecutor was James M. McHaney.
+The Chief of Counsel for the Prosecution was Telford Taylor, and the chief prosecutor was James M. McHaney.
+The indictment was filed on 25 October 1946; the trial lasted from 9 December that year until 20 August 1947.